johnsietsma/TestFlightUnity/README.md

 * Logging.
 * Deliberate crashes to test the crash handler.

+And on Android:
+* TakeOff.
+* Logging.
+* Checkpoints.

 # Usage

 First download and extract all the SDK files from here: https://testflightapp.com/sdk/download/

 To use the sample app:
- 1. Put all the TestFlight SDK files into unity/Assets/Plugins/iOS.
+ 1. Put all the TestFlight SDK files into the unity/Assets/Plugins/iOS and Assets/Plugins/Android folders.
  1. Find your SDK Token by going to the TestFlight website, selecting your app and clicking on "App Token" in the sidebar.
  1. Open up the ExampleTestFlight scene in unity/Assets/TestFlight.
  1. Select the ExampleTestFlight object in the heirarchy.